This guide will answer what is Timbre in music, provide examples of timbres, and explain the differences in timbres. So what is a timbre in music?

 Timbre is basically the tone color or tone quality of a sound, and it is the timbre that differentiates one sound from another.

 For example, if the same note is played with the flute and the oboe, the pitch can be the same.
-But the timbre of sound produced by each instrument will be different from the other.
+However, the timbre of sound produced by each instrument will be different from the other.

 Following are some of the words used whenever we describe a sound’s timbre: